Olawaleale/Pay_Escrow_Case_Study/README.md

 The following were identified:

+a) Product Vision Board

-a) Build a 12-month product roadmap
+b) A 12-month product roadmap

-b) Choose the metrics you would track and why
+c) Metrics to track

-c) Revenue model for this product
+d) Revenue model

-d) Go-to-market strategy
+e) Go-to-market strategy

-e) Teams required and specific responsibilities highlighted
+f) Teams required and specific responsibilities highlighted